Taking the proper steps is essential to achieve maximum productivity while preventing part marking.

-Lubricating ejector pins is essential to preserve the life of an injection molding tool.
-The wrong procedure and the wrong lubricant can cause problems and even damage a tool.
-Problems, such as bleed out onto the tool surface, can cause defective plastic parts.
-Thermal and viscosity breakdown can cause galling, seizing, and pitting.
-All these issues can be resolved utilizing the proper procedure and the right lubricants.
+Proper lubrication of ejector pins is critical to extending the life of an injection molding tool.
+Using the wrong lubricant or applying it incorrectly can lead to serious issues, including tool damage.
+Excess lubricant can bleed onto the tool surface, resulting in defective plastic parts.
+Additionally, thermal and viscosity breakdown may cause galling, seizing, and pitting.
+These problems can be avoided by following the correct lubrication procedures and selecting the appropriate lubricant.

 New Assemblies and Preventive Maintenance Assemblies